Captain Apache Review

 Lee is the title character, a Native American US army Captain, who's put on the case of a murdered Indian agent.
 His only clue are the victim's last words, "April morning".
 Lots of people seem to know more about this morning, but they all get shot before the Captain's very eyes, before they're able to talk.
-With the lead character investigating a murder and eventually uncovering an intricate scheme of corruption (and worse), the film plays more like a thriller than a western; it has in fact a lot in common with the kind of conspiracy thrillers that were popular in the late sixties, early seventies, offering a mix of social comment and paranoia, often with vague references to the Kennedy killings.
+With the lead character investigating a murder and eventually uncovering an intricate scheme of corruption (and worse), the film has a lot in common with the kind of conspiracy thrillers that were popular in the late sixties, early seventies, offering a mix of social comment and paranoia, often with vague references to the Kennedy killings.
 The plot involves a corrupt business man, a beautiful but shady lady, a couple of homosexual gunmen, an Indian medicine woman preparing a truth serum, Mexicans dressed like Indians, a president, his double, you name it.
 The only thing missing, is Lee's moustache.
 It's a well-known fact that Native Americans don't have much facial hair.

 Captain Apache is a movie with an ultra-bad reputation, but I've always thought it was kind of enjoyable when watched in the right state of mind.
 The mystery is played out well enough to keep you guessing what the hell is going on and the far-fetched (and fairly ridiculous) solution perfectly fits the slaphappy storytelling.
 There's a lot of wild humor - some intentional, some unintentional (2) - and a truly outrageous sequence of Van Cleef having a bad trip after the medicine woman has administered him a brew of hallucinogens.
 This is obviously a sign of the times too: in those days, it was often thought that drug-induced shamanic techniques led to altered states of consciousness and that narcoanalysis (interrogating a witness who's having hallucinations) therefore could provide investigators with viable information (3).